-Rex Howling QC
+Rex Howling KC

 Rex wishes to maintain a broad practice in silk and is particularly well suited to multi-issue cases.

 Year of Call: 1991